eberhab/m20/emulation_with_retroarch.md

 #### The M20 softlist in MAME

 In order to use the softlist loading method, add entries to the [hash table](https://github.com/mamedev/mame/blob/master/hash/m20.xml)/ softlist.
-The listed images can be started directly from the app, without having to create a *.cmd file.
+When placing the file in the local installation, the listed images can be started directly from the app, without having to create a *.cmd file.
 A few notes about the xml:

 * "software  name" is the name of the zipped image
 * "rom  name" is the name of the image file inside the zip